Shinnyo-en: History

-In spring of 1949, a young man who worked in the temple office, filed formal charges against Shinjō in 1950.
-His primary claim was that he had been beaten during one of the sesshin trainings.
-Shuten Oishi, director of the Federation of New Religious Organisations of Japan, testified that sesshin training does not involve physical abuse.
-Shinjō was given a sentence of eight months in prison, suspended for three years.
+In spring of 1949, a young ambitious disciple, who worked in the temple office, filed formal charges against Shinjō in 1950.
+He claimed he had been beaten during one of the sesshin trainings.
+Oishi, director of the Federation of New Religious Organisations of Japan, testified that sesshin training does not involve physical abuse, thereby disproving the allegations.

 The sangha was permitted to continue, but under a different name.
-It was reorganized and renamed Shinnyo-en on June 21, 1951 and Tomoji Itō became its administrative head.
+It was reorganized and renamed Shinnyo-en on June 21, 1951, and Tomoji Itō became its administrative head.
 After the revision of the Japanese Religious Corporation Act in April 1951, Shinnyo-en filed an application in the following year and received approval from the Minister of Education on May 16, 1953.

 The first image of the reclining Nirvana Buddha, sculpted by Shinjō Itō, was consecrated on November 3, 1957.

 Wat Paknam Bhasicharoen, a Thai Buddhist temple, presented Shinnyo-en with śarīra (sacred relics of Lord Buddha) on July 30, 1966.

 The first Shinnyo-en Sanctuary outside Japan was inaugurated on March 2, 1971 in Mililani, Hawaii, followed by the dedication of temples in Honolulu (1973), San Francisco (1982), Taiwan (1985), France (1985), Los Angeles (1990), Italy (1990), Belgium (1991), Hong Kong (1992), U.K. (1994), Germany (1994), Singapore (1994), and Australia (1999).